-Language graduates have the potential to get good jobs as, by studying Spanish, you acquire a whole range of skills that can be applied to a great variety of professions.
-In particular, you will have very good communication skills, which are highly valued by employers.
+Language graduates have the potential to get good jobs since, by studying Spanish, you acquire a whole range of skills that can be applied to a great variety of professions.
+In particular. you will have very good communication skills, which are highly valued by employers.
 Learning a language gives you another way of looking at, analysing and interpreting the world, so you are automatically more attractive to potential employers.
 As a result, language graduates can explore a variety of careers and professions, for example:

-- Teaching (Professional Masters of Education required)
+- · Teaching (Professional Masters of Education required)

 - Public Service (because you have shown language learning potential you may be recruited to learn another language)

 - Media

 - International Business (Marketing, Finance, Personnel)

-- Translating
+- · Translating

 - · Localising and Interpreting

 - Tourism

-- MA Comparative Literature and Cultural Studies

-- MA International Studies

-- MA Applied Linguistics International

-- MA Modern Language Studies
+- MA Comparative Literature and Cultural Studies - MA International Studies - MA Applied Linguistics International - MA Modern Language Studies - MA TESOL (Teaching English to Speakers of Other Languages) - Professional Master of Education (Modern Languages)